linajandren/2021-10-13-stockholmtrio-online/index.md

   <strong>Requirements:</strong>
   {% if online == "false" %}
     Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on or a laptop with Mac, Linux or Windows from their respective university.
+If you don't have administrative privileges to your computer, we will not be able to help you with installations.
+Please check the instructions below and talk to your IT-support about the installation before the workshop.
   {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>